datumorphism/datumorphism.github.io/content/til/programming/python/python-tilde-operator.md

 references:
   - name: 'The tilde operator in Python @StackOverflow'
     link: https://stackoverflow.com/questions/8305199/the-tilde-operator-in-python/8305291
-excerpt: tilde operator may not work as you expected
+summary: tilde operator may not work as you expected
 ---

 `~` in python will invert the value.
 The actual method depends on the implementation of `__invert__` method of the argument.